guoyangzou/DeepKme/README.md

 # DeepKme

 DeepKme is the predictor for lysine methylation sites in human proteome.

+This package contains five folders and the jupyter notebook file DeepKme.ipynb, described as follows.

+DeepKme.ipynb contain the codes for the data preprocessing, model construction and the experiment-split test.

+The ID_convert_list folder inlcudes the original datasets derived from PhosphoSite, each of which contains the information of the Kme types and the experiment source.
+All the data are integrated as PhosphoSitePlus_withEvidence.csv, stored under the datasets folder.

+the Model_split folder contains the DeepKme models with the hdf5 format.
+The models were constructed using experiment-split method (See Figure 2).

+The data folder contains temporary files generated during the running of the jupyter notebook for the experiment-split method.
+These files can be ignored by users.

+The datasets folder contains the positive and negative datasets as well as the data files used to build both datasets.
+Please see the readme.txt under this folder for details.

+The orig_dataset contains the Kme information directly downloaded from different databases.
+These files were later proprocessed and the final files were stored in the datasets folder for the generation of positive and negative samples.

-Here is the definition of DeepKme using python.
+The following is the definition of DeepKme using python.

     import tensorflow as tf
     import pandas as pd